EmilHnm/swallowtail-gallery/README.md

 1. Move the php folder to your server application
 2. Import the swallowtail_db.sql file to your phpMyAdmin database
-3. Change the connection path in the file \_connection.php and \_function.php
+3. Config the connection path in the file \_connection.php and \_function.php

 ## Development server